Appearance

 A defensible DORA package usually includes:

-- applicability and proportionality decision records
+- entity-category and proportionality decision records

 - management body governance and training evidence